Skip to the main content

 Employment & Advancement

 Nuclear medicine technologists work in hospitals and clinics.
-Experienced technologists may take further training or a bachelor’s degree to move into teaching or administration positions.
+Experienced technologists may take further training or a bachelor’s degree to move into teaching or administrative positions.

 Industry Concentration